Nathalya-Amorim/Roku-Flashback/README.md

 ## Usage
 You may:

-- Create an streaming app.
+- Create a streaming app.

 ## Contributing
 Fork it!